houseofkodai/houseofkodai.github.io/remark/interad.md

 ---
-# any plans of monetization ?
+# any ideas of monetization ?

 * **pay per click**